 Simple division (÷) is best thought of as how many of this are there in that?
 Division can always be expressed as a multiplication.
 Multiplying by 1/3 is the same as dividing by 3 and dividing by 1/8 the same as multiplying by 8.
 Think about that and you see why the divide by a fraction rule of invert and multiply works.

-We are taught that the square root of say plus 9 can be either plus or minus 3.
+Square Roots: We are taught that the square root of say plus 9 can be either plus or minus 3.
 It leads us to believe that -3 is a different number to +3.
 But, I repeat + and – are operators, not numbers.
 They are not even part of a number.
 The root of the number 9 is always the number 3.
-A minus operation of a minus operation can result in a plus operation and so the root of a positive operation can be a negative operation as well as a positive one
+A minus operation of a minus operation can result in a plus operation and so the root of a positive operation can be a negative of a negative operation or a positive of a positive one.

-So what does the operator i do?
-It turns our scale 90 degrees anti clockwise before applying the number.
+Operation i is a half turn toward a reversal.
 So the complex number 6 plus 3 i means move 6 along a linear scale then turn our ruler through 90 degrees anti clockwise before marking 3 on our now vertical scale.
-Our 6 + 3i would be far better written as 6 + i 3 because we put operators before numbers but also because behind the number it confusingly looks like an algebraic unknown.
+Our 6 + 3i would be far better written as 6 + i 3 because operators normally go before numbers but also because behind the number i adds to confusion by looking like an algebraic unknown.
 We can think of our 6 + i 3 as describing either a new point in the x-y plane or a vector to the point 6,3 from point 0,0.

 Suppose we change our 6 + i 3 to 6 + i2 3.
 What does that mean?
-It means turn our ruler through 90 degrees and then through 90 degrees again and measure out 3 so as tu finish up at point 3,0.
+It means at number 6 on our scale turn our ruler through 90 degrees and then through 90 degrees again and measure out 3 so as to finish up at point 3,0.
 I hope you can see that our i2 operation is the same as a – (minus) operation (there is no number involved in this operation equality)._

 It surprises me that we are still teaching the same old real and imaginary/unreal ideas that I was taught 60 years ago as it doesn’t help our understanding.
 Surely we can teach the above and stop the WHAT!! response of students and their parents.